ewomant/corpus-explorer/wdk-ui-resources-solr/README.md

 # WdK-Explorer Interface

-The interface is based on Apache Solr's default UI Solritas / [VelocityResponsewriter](https://cwiki.apache.org/confluence/display/solr/Velocity+Response+Writer) and uses an extended set of [Velocity](https://velocity.apache.org/)-Templates together with client-side JS/JQuery/D3-Scipts.
+The interface is based on Apache Solr's default UI *[VelocityResponsewriter](https://cwiki.apache.org/confluence/display/solr/Velocity+Response+Writer)* (also known as Solritas and uses an extended set of *[Velocity](https://velocity.apache.org/)-Templates* together with *client-side JS/JQuery/D3-Scipts*.
 We augment results with comparative statistics, vizualisations and links to the original collection.

 Below, the prerequisites of a WdK-Explorer Installation are explained with suggestions regarding where future changes to the index-structure need to be accomodated.

 Solr
 ------
-WdK-Explorer Interface has been tested with Version Solr Version 6.1, 6.2. and 6.4.2.
-Solr should be started with at least 3 GB of Java Heap-Memory to support complex Statistics-Queries, e.g. `bin\solr  start -m 4g`
+WdK-Explorer Interface has been tested with Version *Solr Version 6.1, 6.2. and 6.4.2.* Solr should be started with at least `3 GB` of Java Heap-Memory to support complex Statistics-Queries, e.g. `bin\solr  start -m 4g`

-Warning: VelocityResponsewriter is not meant to be used in production.
+Warning: *VelocityResponsewriter* is not meant to be used in production.
 To expose the UI publicly, some saftey measures have to be taken (see below).

 All configuration-files described below are included as prepared for the current index and fieldnames: